 A part of the exhibition contains paintings with text on the Saga of Njáll.
 Some of them were very graphic - Viking style - as you can see in the painting above!

 It tells the story of the good friends, Gunnar of Hlíðarendi and Njáll of Bergþórshvoll.
-Their wives were sworn enemies and cruel, as it seems.
+Their wives were sworn enemies and cruel.
 Gunnar's enemies end up killing him, and Njáll and his wife and sons are burned to death in their home, thus the name Brennu-Njáls Saga or the Saga of the Fire and Njáll.

-This Saga was written in the 13th or 14th century and has the style of stories written at that time.
+This Saga was written in the 13th or 14th century and reflects the style of stories from that time.

 The Model of Þingvellir